-Plans for a £6.54 million investment to improve the quality of town centre car parking in Chesterfield are being recommended for approval.
+Plans for a multi-million pound investment to improve the quality of town centre car parking in Chesterfield are being recommended for approval.

 Chesterfield Borough Council’s cabinet is recommending to full council that it approves plans to demolish the existing Saltergate multi-storey car park and replace it with a new one.

-Last year councillors approved plans to refurbish Saltergate at a cost of £3.58 million.
-Since then more detailed investigations have been carried out on the structure of the current car park and have found hidden problems that would have increased the cost of refurbishment to £5 million.
+Last year councillors approved plans to refurbish Saltergate.
+Since then more detailed investigations have been carried out on the structure of the current car park and have found hidden problems that would have increased the cost of refurbishment.

 Councillor Terry Gilby, Chesterfield Borough Council’s cabinet member for economic growth, said: “The current Saltergate multi-story car park is showing its age and in real need of repair – the top two floors have been closed for the past two years and works have been carried out to keep it open.

 “The option to demolish the existing car park and replace it with a newly-built one will require more investment initially but will offer much better value for money in the longer term.

 “It will also offer better parking facilities not only to the existing car park users but also to the extra people we expect to use the car park following the development of the former Co-op building and the Northern Gateway project.”